Rahul11255/erp/README.md

 > A Mini ERP system for managing employee purchase requests with manager approval workflow, audit logging, and CSV export.

+> ⚠️ **Important — Before Testing**
+> The backend API is hosted on Render free tier.
+If the app has been
+> inactive for 3–4 hours, the server goes into sleep mode.
+The first
+> login attempt may take **2–3 minutes** to respond.
+This is normal
+> Render cold start behaviour — not an error.
+Please wait and try again.

 ---

 ## 🔗 Links